Beam Book. Your space to reflect, focus and grow.

 While organisation design focuses on structures and decision-making, work design looks at how work is shaped and experienced in daily practice.

-In our next Beam Talk with Eva De Winter (Rewire) on 28 May, we will explore how these ideas translate into concrete interventions in day-to-day work.
+In our next Beam Talk with Eva De Winter (Rewire) on 28 May, we will explore how these ideas translate into concrete interventions in day-to-day work and collaboration.